SimarpreetKaurj/SOEN-6481/README.md

 1.Directly worked on :
 - Problem Domain Model

--Problem Domain Model description
+- Problem Domain Model description

--Interview Questions
+- Interview Questions

--Documenting conclusions derived from interviews and how it influenced different software artifacts for our TVM iGo.
+- Documenting conclusions derived from interviews and how it influenced different software artifacts for our TVM iGo.

-2. Contributed in :
+2.Contributed in :
--One view of use case model i.e the use case diagram -Description of the kind of TVM selected.
+- One view of use case model i.e the use case diagram
+- Description of the kind of TVM selected.

 3.Worked in collboration with other team members for conducting interviews.
+4.Reviewed and suggested improvements in the LateX report.

 Andrew Jreij